Apollo Makubuya: Career

 Apollo Makubuya is a partner at MMAKS Advocates, an upscale legal firm based in Kampala, Uganda.
 He is a member of the Corporate Advisory team at the firm and serves a Co-Managing Partner at MMAKS Advocates.

 He has extensive experience in the field of international human rights law.
 Makubuya advises banks, mining companies, regional and international investors on corporate, commercial law and tax issues.

 Before going into private practice, he was a legal advisor at a private bank.
 He also served as the assistant head of the financial sector adjustment credit (FSAC) division of the Bank of Uganda, the country's central bank.
 He also has served as a consultant on human rights, development and corporate law issues with the Uganda Human Rights Commission, DANIDA and UNDP.

 Family

 Apollo Makubuya was married to the late Stella Nansikombi Makubuya (11 November 1967 – 5 September 2018), a fellow lawyer and women's rights activist.
 Together, they are parents to three daughters (a) Athena Mulungi Nakku (b) Angela Kitiibwa Nakimuli and (c) Andrea Kwagalakwe Nabakka.
-He is engaged to Anne Juuko, the chief executive officer of Stanbic Bank Uganda Limited, since January 2022.
+He is married to Anne Juuko, the chief executive officer of Stanbic Bank Uganda Limited, since January 2022.